arvandy/arvandy.github.io/_posts/2018-06-29-OSCP-Preparation.md

 <li>Register for PWK Course (4-5 June 2018)</li>
 <li>Practice on remaining VulnHub machines that similar to OSCP:<br>
 SkyTower and Brainpan 1</li>
-* Practice on HackTheBox machines that similar to OSCP:<br>
+<li>Practice on HackTheBox machines that similar to OSCP:<br>
 Lame, Popcorn, Bastard, Grandpa/Granny, Tally,  Bashed, Jeeves, Mirai, Solidstate, Shocker, Haircut, Nineveh, Beep, Sense, Nibbles, Valentine, Bart, and Chatterbox.<br>
-I got the lists from this <a href="https://forum.hackthebox.eu/discussion/612/oscp-practice" target="_blank">forum post</a>.<br>
+I got the lists from this <a href="https://forum.hackthebox.eu/discussion/612/oscp-practice" target="_blank">forum post</a>.</li>
-* Watch all IppSec videos on HackTheBox and make notes on the techniques.<br>
+<li>Watch all IppSec videos on HackTheBox and make notes on the techniques.<br>
 IppSec did a great job explaining his methodology on exploiting vulnerable machines and showing new technique or tool on every video.
 Most of the videos are write-up for HackTheBox machines that retired every Saturday.
-If you are new and want to learn the methodology, you can start with this <a href="https://www.youtube.com/watch?v=Lqehvpe_djs&list=PLidcsTyj9JXKPJk1X3eKquMfXShMzpOfI" target="_blank">playlist</a>.<br>
+If you are new and want to learn the methodology, you can start with this <a href="https://www.youtube.com/watch?v=Lqehvpe_djs&list=PLidcsTyj9JXKPJk1X3eKquMfXShMzpOfI" target="_blank">playlist</a>.</li>
-* Making notes on post-exploitation.
+<li>Making notes on post-exploitation. </li>
-* Create Documentation Strategy.
+<li>Create Documentation Strategy. </li>
 <br><br>
 For documentation I choose Cherry Tree and make my note structure as below:<br>
 <img src="https://raw.githubusercontent.com/arvandy/arvandy.github.io/master/img/oscp/cherrytree.png">